-SPSS syntax Explanation Example RECODE Recode of values of existing variables RECODE A157 (SYSMIS=9) COMPUTE Create a new variable COMPUTE Field = Ala.
+SPSS syntax Explanation Example RECODE Recode of values of existing variables RECODE A157 (SYSMIS=9) COMPUTE Create a new variable e.g. the content of an existing variable will be copied into a COMPUTE Field = Ala.

 Table 18 SPSS Syntax: RECODE and COMPUTE